Skip to main content

 The majority of user needs are now addressed by online resources such as Google Earth and Yahoo Maps.
 Other academic uses are met with an array of atlases, including historical atlases.
 These will be kept up-to-date.

 Oklahoma and Local Materials are of particular interest to the Library.
-Items in any format may be purchased, as well as links added to the website, such as bus routes and local governmental sites.
+Items in any format may be purchased.

 Materials purchased with Library funds will be processed and entered into the catalog of materials and/or other appropriate records.